avalentino/bpack/docs/features.rst

 * support for (mutable/immutable) sequence types, i.e. fields with
   multiple (homogeneous) items
 * both bit and byte order can be specified by the user
+* automatic size determination for some data types
 * comprehensive test suite

 .. _bitstruct: https://github.com/eerimoq/bitstruct